-The ‘365 Campaign’ is a year-long physical commitment made by Victoria Police Veteran Sandii Greaves, restaurant owner and Executive Chef, plus sector ally David Kapay, to move their bodies for at least 3.65km every day for 365 days.
+The ‘365 Campaign’ is a year-long physical commitment made by Sandii Greaves, Victoria Police Veteran, and David Kapay, sector ally, restaurant owner and Executive Chef, to move their bodies for at least 3.65km every day for 365 days.

 Inspired by Glenn ‘Dutchy’ Holland, a current Victoria Police member and the man behind the #fightingPTSDVicPol campaign and Protecting the Protectors, Sandii admired Dutchy’s commitment to increasing awareness of the mental health battles our emergency services face in the course of their work.